nubenetes/awesome-kubernetes/docs/python.md

 ## Python docs

+- [github.com/Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
+This challenge may take more than100 days, follow your own pace.
 - [Python progression path - From apprentice to guru](https://stackoverflow.com/questions/2573135/python-progression-path-from-apprentice-to-guru)
 - [reddit: Why Python](https://www.reddit.com/r/Python/comments/3ylxmk/why_python/)
 - [Python Anti-Patterns.
 The Little Book of Python Anti-Patterns and Worst Practice](http://docs.quantifiedcode.com/python-code-patterns/)